 Documents sent from remote locations digitally can be checked and processed by the system.
 Authentication is done over the cloud.
 The system can verify and map documents against hot lists, anti terrorist and other databases.
 This makes the process robust and comprehensive.

 I was told by Friedman that the solution can detect inconsistencies in a document like detecting a forged picture and manipulation of the text.
 Most other systems, he said, have the capability to detect image fraud only.
 Au10tix system can identify manipulations to a text too.

 The application can work standalone.
 It can also be integrated into an existing solution.
 For example, in case it is deployed in a bank the system can be integrated with an existing banking solution.
 Integrated, the entire system is able to operate seamlessly.
-Friedman states that this is an integrated API portal based solution.
-However, I do believe that full integration will require writing of some bit of code for it to perform seamlessly with an integrated banking solution.
+Friedman states that this is an integrated API portal-based solution.
+However, I do believe that full integration will require the writing of some bit of code for it to perform seamlessly with an integrated banking solution.

 A geopolitical or security threat is never far away for such clients and installing the system in a server on location becomes a critical requirement.
-The system, according to the Au10tix website can be integrated with biometric readers, barcode readers, magnetic strip and chip readers, signature pads etc.
+The system, according to the Au10tix website can be integrated with biometric readers, barcode readers, magnetic strip and chip readers, signature pads, etc.

 Friedman claims that the Auto10tix solution is unique and comparative solutions are not available in the market.
 The algorithm, the company website claims has machine learning capability.
 The application is said to be available in multiple languages.

-Going forward Au10tix technology probably with modifications can be used to verify larger business and other documents too.
+Going forward Au10tix technology probably with modifications can be used to verify larger businesses and other documents too.
 These too are subject to manipulation for pecuniary and other purposes.
 We probably will see more updates and refinements in the future.
 This, though, even in its current state is a very useful solution appropriate to the need as it exists today in 2016.